filmil/bazel_graphviz_foreign/README.md

 build Graphviz from source.
 The module downloads Graphviz version 14.0.0.
 The purpose is to provide a hermetic build of Graphviz for Bazel projects.

+In some contexts, compiling with `rules_foreign_cc` may be suboptimal.
+PRs welcome to fix that.

 [Bazel]: https://bazel.build/
 [Graphviz]: https://graphviz.org/